Mongolia Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Mongolia without a visa for tourism or business purposes
+Citizens of these countries can enter Mongolia without a visa for tourism purposes

-Citizens of eligible countries can apply for an electronic visa online before traveling
+Citizens of certain countries can obtain electronic authorization before travel

-Cost: Approximately USD 50-70 depending on nationality and processing time
+Cost: Approximately $50-80 USD depending on nationality and processing speed

 Arrival Process